iamiranjbar/compiler-phase3/README.md

 It is third phase of Compiler course project at the University of Tehran.
 We developed a compiler for object oriented Smoola language.

-In this phase, we add type checker part.
+In this phase, we add type checker using visitor pattern.